Forrest-Z/movel_seirios_msgs/src/general_docking_handler/README.md

 ```
 docking:
   watchdog_rate: 2.0
-  watchdog_timeout: 0
+  watchdog_timeout: 0.0
+  loop_rate: 10
+  odom_topic: "/odom"
+  disable_smoother: true
+  use_external_service: false
+  #external_service: ""       # uncomment if use_external_service is true
+  #external_cancel_topic: ""  # uncomment if use_external_service is true
+  dock: true
+  use_external_feedback: false
+  #feedback_timeout: 5.0      # uncomment if use_external_feedback is true
+  #external_topic: ""         # uncomment if use_external_feedback is true
+  internal_topic: "/movel_diff_drive_docking/success"
+  pause_service: "/movel_diff_drive_docking/pause"
-  dalu_docking_launch_package: "dalu_docking"
+  docking_launch_package: "dalu_docking"
-  dalu_docking_launch_file: "dalu_docking.launch"
+  docking_launch_file: "diff_drive_docking.launch"
   camera_name: "camera"
-  loop_rate: 10.0
-  battery_status_timeout: 15.0
-  dock: true
+  enable_retry: false
+  undocking_distance: 0.3
+  undocking_speed: -0.1

 undocking:
   watchdog_rate: 2.0
-  watchdog_timeout: 0
+  watchdog_timeout: 0.0
+  loop_rate: 10
+  odom_topic: "/odom"
+  disable_smoother: true
+  use_external_service: false
+  #external_service: ""       # uncomment if use_external_service is true
+  #external_cancel_topic: ""  # uncomment if use_external_service is true
+  dock: false
   undocking_distance: 1.0
-  undocking_speed: 0.1
+  undocking_speed: -0.1
-  loop_rate: 10.0
-  battery_status_timeout: 15.0
-  dock: false
 ```

 ## Usage

-The handler's function is to start and stop docking/undocking for dalu robot.
+The handler's function is to start and stop docking/undocking.
+After docking completes or before undocking starts, it provides an option to trigger external process through ROS service.
 Once task is complete, clean up is done automatically to exit the task.

 ### Task Payload Format

-No payload required for docking with apriltag.
+No payload required for docking with apriltag or undocking.
 Docking with localization requires payload with the same format as navigation_handler in task_supervisor.

 ## Parameters